hyperledger/bevel-samples/README.md

 The files have all been provided to use and require the user to populate the `network.yaml` file accordingly, following these steps:
 1. Create a copy of the `network.yaml` you have used to set up your network and add the application specific key-values to it.
 Check samples in `examples/dscp-app/configuration/samples`.
+1. You must update the `env.type` so that another Flux can be deployed.
-1. Update the `chart_source` to `examples/dscp-app/charts` and `release_dir` to `examples/dscp-app/releases/dev` for each organization in the `gitops` section.
+1. Update the following for each organization in the `gitops` section.
+    - `git_url` and `git-repo` to your bevel-samples repo
+    - `chart_source` to `examples/dscp-app/charts`

-1. Make sure that the required docker images are built and stored on the repository.
+1. Ensure that the required docker images are built and stored on the repository.

 ### Deploying the dscp-app
 When having completed the Prerequisites and setup guide, deploy the DSCP app by executing the following command: